 What Are Zero-Day Attacks & How Can You Prevent Them?

-Zero-day attacks are becoming more prevalent and problematic for businesses.
-The term “zero day” is used to describe the threat of unknown or unresolved security vulnerabilities in software or applications.
+A Zero-Day is Attack Zero-day attacks are becoming more prevalent and problematic for businesses.
+The term “zero-day” is used to describe the threat of unknown or unresolve security vulnerabilities in software or applications.
 Thus, attacks that exploit zero-day vulnerabilities often occur without the knowledge of users and can result in high costs to businesses in the form of lost productivity, data theft, system downtime, reputational damage and regulatory action.
+What Is A Zero-Day Attack

 Click here to download Free RAM Free Antivirus